 - Since the Billy Wright is named for a former Wolves player, it would seem to be a good option for a pre-match pint.

 - I had a nice, cheap English breakfast at Bethany’s.

 - The Bohemian seemed a rather hipster place, advertising cocktails, craft beer and cider.

 - The Prince Albert, super prominent by the station, seemed a bit modern and clubby despite the exterior.

 - There is a Wetherspoon’s on the main drag.

 Now that they are in the Premier League, a Wolves ticket is a big ask.
 What they did in the 2019-20 season was have all foreign fans pay a membership fee, then hold a lottery for each home game for a limited number of foreign-fans tickets.

 Here they are coming out for the game against Birmingham back in 2014:

 I see Wolves as a fun day out from Birmingham, especially if you have interest in old homes or the Industrial Revolution.
 Or pubs.
 Or being one of the few Americans at a ground.
-If they happen to go up in 2018/19, and if West Brom are still up, put the Black Country Derby at the top of your go-for-it list!
+And if you can get a ticket, put the Black Country Derby at the top of your go-for-it list!